jaqusa/tagsList/README.md

-# Tags-List
+# Tags List

-> creates, edits, removes and list tags
+> Creates, edits, removes and list tags in real time

+Development by Jaqusa with NuxtJs in Client and NestJs in Server.

 ## Build Setup